valhuber/KeyCloakIntegration/Readme.md

 ### Define Users and Roles

-This works - you can define users, and they are available (with their roles) at runtime:
+This works - you can define users, and they are available (with their roles) at runtime (see the jwt.io screenshot, below):

 ![Users](images/kc-users.png)